 In 1897, the large Market House was built – which is hard for us to imagine.
 We are so used to the open space where all kinds of events happen, it is strange to think about a huge enclosed market there!
 It was torn down in 1960 (still before disco by the way), and the farmers who used to sell their produce dwindled over time.
 A major resurgence happened around 2000 with the organization of the Market Square Farmers Market (MSFM), who started promoting locally grown produce sold in the Square, a wonderful tradition that continues to today!

 A perfect segue into the Farmers’ Market!
 Today, Nourish Knoxville operates the Market Square Farmers’ Market on Wednesdays and Saturdays, May-November.
-During the pandemic their market has been hosted at the Mary Costa Plaza at the Knoxville Civic Auditorium and Coliseum but will return to Market Square on July 10.
 Expect an incredibly wide variety of regional produce, including plants, cut flowers, fruits and vegetables, herbs, honey, cheeses, eggs, meat, breads and baked goods, beverages, bath and body products, and a variety of artisan crafts.
 It’s an event onto its own, if you’re in Knoxville you won’t want to miss it.

 And speaking of shopping, there are several options for your retail therapy.
 Earth to Old City describes itself as a ‘scruffy little gift shop’, full of odds and ends and random irreverent things.
 Earthbound Trading Co. has something for the moon goddess in you.
 Fizz is full to the brim of locally made jewelry and various lines of hippie-chic attire.